 What is a White Label?

 A White Label is a step up comparing to the IB.
-A White Label program will suit qualified and experience individuals (or companies) who want to become Forex brokers and create own brands in the Forex industry.
+A White Label program will suit qualified and experienced individuals (or companies) who want to become Forex brokers and create their own brands in the Forex industry.

 – NFA Manual / Rules

-“White labeling refers to the practice of leasing the right to place the lessee’s name on and market another firm’s trading platform as its own and then passing the trades through to the lessor.
-In the typical while labeling arrangement, the lessee’s customers do not have a contractual relationship with, and in fact may be unaware of, the firm that owns and operates the platform.
+“White labelling refers to the practice of leasing the right to place the lessee’s name on and market another firm’s trading platform as its own and then passing the trades through to the lessor.
+In the typical white labelling arrangement, the lessee’s customers do not have a contractual relationship with, and in fact, maybe unaware of, the firm that owns and operates the platform.
 For regulatory purposes, the lessee is the counterparty to the customer’s trades and the corresponding transactions with the lessor are separate transactions between the lessee and the lessor to hedge the lessee’s customer obligations”.

 The benefits of White Label brokerage programs include:

-– fast start of the online business with extensive continuous support from the Primary broker
+– the fast start of the online business with extensive continuous support from the Primary broker

 – avoiding the costs of setting up and running a full dealing business model, which requires licensing

-– getting first-hand experience in the business, preparing to run an own independent brokerage
+– getting the first-hand experience in the business, preparing to run an own independent brokerage

 – working with own clients, instead of referring them, and being able to control own business to a larger degree